orioncoin-dev/fedoratipscoin/contrib/gitian-descriptors/README.md

-Howdy, this document is no longer accurate.
+### Howdy, this document is no longer accurate.
+I will update it soon... -Poppa

 I wil be replacing these instructions with a new cross compilation build insructions soon.